-Website: wvminewars.com, see website for details, special events, places to stay and area attractions
+Website: wvminewars.com, see website for the latest hours, special events, places to stay and area attractions

 Roughly 2,000 visitors arrived during the museum’s first season, and 2016 is off to a strong start.
 Some, like a British couple that visited on a recent Sunday, make the journey after watching the PBS documentary or the 1987 film “Matewan.”
 Others are tourists drawn to the Tug River Valley by the notorious Hatfield-McCoy feud — there are 12 feud sites nearby, along with an extensive all-terrain vehicle trail network named after the famous families.

 School groups come from near and far — one class this spring came all the way from Wisconsin’s Carroll University, and board members have presented the story of the Mine Wars to youth across southern West Virginia, in partnership with public schools and the National Parks Service.